DifFoundMAD: Foundation Models meet Differential Morphing Attack Detection: Introduction

 To address this threat, differential morphing attack detection (D-MAD) has been proposed~\cite{Scherhag-FaceMorphingAttacks-TIFS-2020,Domenico-CombIdentityDMAD-ICIAP-2023,DiDomenico-ACIdA-2024,Kessler-MinPairSelectionMAD-2024}.
 Unlike single morphing attack detection (S-MAD) approaches~\cite{Scherhag-PRNU-TBIOM-2019,Rachalwar-DepthSMAD-IJCB-2023,Caldeira-MADtion-WACV-2025}, which analyse a single image in isolation, D-MAD operates on a pair of images by comparing a trusted live capture with a suspected morph image.
 This enables detection at both enrolment and verification stages, making D-MAD particularly suitable for deployment in operational environments such as airport eGates~\cite{Papavasileiou-eGates-2025}, where both accuracy and reliability at strict security levels are essential.

-Despite these advantages, current D-MAD systems, particularly those based on deep learning, remain limited in their generalisation capability by the scarcity of diverse labelled data and their sensitivity to variations in morphing tools, acquisition conditions, and subject diversity~\cite{BOEP,Ngan-MAD-NIST-2025,Scherhag-FaceMorphingAttacks-TIFS-2020}.
+Despite these advantages, current deep learning-based D-MAD systems remain limited in their generalisation capability by the scarcity of diverse labelled data and their sensitivity to variations in morphing tools, acquisition conditions, and subject diversity~\cite{BOEP,Ngan-MAD-NIST-2025,Scherhag-FaceMorphingAttacks-TIFS-2020}.
 Privacy constraints and the difficulty of collecting large-scale, representative facial datasets further exacerbate these issues.
 Consequently, many existing methods struggle to generalise to unseen morphing techniques and real-world conditions, limiting their applicability in high-security deployments.

 Recent advances in vision foundation models (FM) have demonstrated strong cross-domain generalisation capabilities due to large-scale pretraining on diverse datasets~\cite{Radford-CLIP-ICML-2021,Jia-ALIGN-ICML-2021,Kirillov-SAM-ICCV-2023}.
 These models provide rich and transferable visual representations that can be adapted to downstream tasks with minimal supervision.
 While FMs have shown promising results in related areas such as presentation attack detection (PAD)~\cite{Ozgur-FoundPAD-WCACV-2025} and S-MAD~\cite{Caldeira-MADtion-WACV-2025}, their integration into the D-MAD framework remains largely unexplored.
 Given their ability to capture fine-grained visual cues beyond identity-specific information, they represent a promising direction for improving robustness under cross-database and unknown-attack scenarios.